Records for safeties in football: Games in which both teams scored a safety

 According to Pro Football Reference, only 9 NFL games since 1940, and only 1 since 1995, have seen both teams score at least one safety.
 In none of these 9 games did either team score more than one safety.

 Games in which a team scored only safeties

-According to Pro-Football Reference, only 37 games in NFL history (including the AFPA, AAFC and AFL, leagues that were later merged into the NFL) and only seven since the NFL/AFL merger of 1970 have ended with one team scoring only a safety (or multiple safeties).
+According to Pro-Football Reference, only 38 games in NFL history (including the AFPA, AAFC and AFL, leagues that were later merged into the NFL) and only eight since the NFL/AFL merger of 1970 have ended with one team scoring only a safety (or multiple safeties).

-^ This is the only game in NFL history as of 2021 that has finished with a team scoring a total of exactly four points.
+^ This is the only game in NFL history as of 2024 that has finished with a team scoring a total of exactly four points.

 † This was the first ever game for the Pittsburgh Steelers (then the Pirates), who thus scored the franchise's first points on a safety.

-‡ This is the only playoff game as of the conclusion of the 2022 postseason where a team scored a total of exactly two points.
+‡ This is the only playoff game as of the conclusion of the 2023 postseason where a team scored a total of exactly two points.